-- a Hanging bar - O Allowed - X Not allowed - Condensation.
+- Condensation.
 Take measures against condensation.
 Insulate the complete drain piping in the building. - Rising piping.
-If necessary to make the slope possible, you can install rising piping. - Drain hose inclination: 0~75 mm to avoid stress on the piping and to avoid air bubbles.
+If necessary to make the slope possible, you can install rising piping. - Drain hose inclination: 0~75 mm to avoid stress on the piping and to avoid air bubbles. - Rising piping: $\leq$ 300 mm from the unit, $\leq$ 625 mm perpendicular to the unit.

 - a Metal clamp (accessory)

 - b Drain hose (accessory)

-- c Rising drain piping (vinyl pipe nominal Ø20 mm and outer Ø26 mm)
+- c Rising drain piping (vinyl pipe of nominal Ø20 mm and outer Ø26 mm) (field supply)

 - d Hanging bars (field supply)

 - Combining drain pipes.
 You can combine drain pipes.
 Make sure to use drain pipes and T-joints with the correct gauge for the operating capacity of the units.